-Kazan is the capital of Tatarstan, a majority Muslim region about 500 miles east of Moscow.
-Satarov's neighbors say they were aware that the group had unusual beliefs but didn't view them as a problem.
+Satarov's neighbors say they were aware that the group had unusual beliefs, but didn't view them as a problem.

 From outside the high-walled compound, there's little to be seen but a brick house with a wooden minaret, topped by an Islamic crescent moon.

-A middle-aged man with a long beard and a green turban briefly unlatches the gate, but refuses to talk with reporters.
+On a recent day, a middle-aged man with a long beard and a green turban greets reporters and briefly unlatches the gate, but refuses to be interviewed.

-Razif Garifullin is a sect member on his way back to the compound.
-At 70, he's a lean man with a white beard and mild-looking blue eyes.
-But his words are sharp as he speaks through an interpreter.
+Razif Garifullin is a sect member who stopped to talk as he made his way back to the compound.
+At 70, he's a lean man with a white beard and mild-looking blue eyes, but his words are sharp.